 But there was a lot that I never learned, even skills and techniques that I probably should have picked up in college and definitely when I ran my own studio.
 One of those skills that I never learned was how to make a glass optic cup.

-Admittedly, I am not yet great at this new skill, but after watching a few videos and piecing together the best advice I could find, without attending a hands on workshop (which will happen in just a few weeks!)
+Admittedly, as of the summer of 2018, I am not yet great at this new skill, but after watching a few videos and piecing together the best advice I could find, without attending a hands on workshop (which will happen in just a few weeks!)
 I have put together my 10 Steps To Creating An Optic Cup.

 In my version, my personalized version, of making an optic mold cup, I have made a few variations that work for me, due to a few inherent limitations I have as a glass blower.